EugeneSunrise/Invise/README.md

 - Configuring Media devices
 - Other equally important features

 ## Compiling

 **Compile as AnyCpu or Download last stable version from [Releases](https://github.com/EugeneSunrise/Invise/releases)**

+## Project Details

+The application's settings are stored in `settings.json`, managed by the `Setting` class.
+Views are managed by the `ViewManager` class, while the `InviseBrowser` class is a custom web browser based on `ChromiumWebBrowser`.

+For more detailed information about project components and their responsibilities, please refer to the sections above.

 ## What will be added in the next updates?